auroraGPT-ANL/MCQ-and-SFT-code/README.md

 python src/score_answers.py \
 ```

-As with other seciprts yere, you can override *config.yml* settins and
+As with other scripts here, you can override *config.yml* settins and
  specify models in the command line, e.g.:
 ```bash
 python src/score_answers.py \